 Initialization and termination conditions.

-Only material pertaining to flights within NAT oceanic FIRs is included.
-Most flights depart from aerodromes outside the region, then transition into the NAT.
-Similarly, most flights transition from a NAT FIR into a non-NAT FIR.
+Only material pertaining to flights within NAT/APAC oceanic FIRs is included.
+Most flights depart from aerodromes outside the region, then transition into the NAT/APAC.
+Similarly, most flights transition from a NAT/APAC FIR into a non-NAT/APAC FIR.
 These transitions are not discussed.
 The required Notification, Coordination and Transfer of Control processes are dependent on the particular transition.
-For Example, the transition from New York oceanic FIR to New York domestic is different than the transition from Shanwick oceanic to UK domestic.
+For example, the transition from New York oceanic FIR to New York domestic is different than the transition from Shanwick oceanic to UK domestic.
 These transitions must be accounted for when designing and implementing an ATC system; however, they are outside the scope of the NAT Common Coordination ICD.

 Air/ground events.